 Transportation in James River State Park

-James River State Park is a fairly remote destination, at about 20 miles from the nearest towns of Appomattox and Amherst.
-This remoteness pays off in the form of stunning views and unparalleled adventure, but visitors should be prepared for narrow roads as they near the park on Routes 605 and 606.
+James River State Park is a fairly remote destination, 20 miles from the nearest towns of Appomattox and Amherst.
+The isolation pays off in the form of stunning views and unparalleled adventure, but visitors should be prepared for narrow roads as they near the park on SR-605 and SR-606.
 The park itself has a camp store and gift shop, but visitors in need of more supplies can visit the country store in Bent Creek about seven miles south of the park, or head out to the nearest grocery stores and restaurants in Appomattox and Amherst.

 Campgrounds and parking in James River State Park

 Located near Taylor Pond, Red Oak Campground offers 30 RV sites with water and electric hookups.
 The sites do not have sewer hookups, so guests will have to make use of the dump station near the entrance of the park.
 Most of the sites are shaded and come with large tent pads and wide driveways, accommodating rigs up to 40 feet.
 Many of the sites are pull-through, and all campsites in this area have a picnic table, a lantern hanger, and a fire-ring grill.
 Red Oak Campground also has a coin laundry facility, as well as a full-service bathhouse.
 If you spend the night here and need to stretch your legs, plan to do a short hike along Taylor Pond Loop, which can be easily accessed from the campground.
 The sites here are available from the first Friday in March to the first Monday in December.
 Half of the sites can be reserved, while half are assigned on arrival.